phcompeau/biological_modeling_course/_pages/coronavirus/conclusion.md

 However, simulating large structures, such as proteins with hundreds of amino acids, can prove to be extremely computationally heavy.
 Fortunately, there is an alternative method of studying large-scale movements of these structures called **Normal mode analysis (NMA)**.

+* Needs to be better: explanation that is founded on principle that search space is huge but once we have found a static structure, assumption is that it won't change a great deal.
+That is, we are limiting our study to "nearby" shapes as the protein changes because it has a stable form and won't change much from this.
+This is a critical point.
+"You may think this problem is impossible; after all, protein structure prediction is hard enough"

+* Positions given by alpha carbon coordinates -- which we can pull from PDB.
+A spring connects two of these alpha carbons if they are within some cutoff distance (traditionally 7 angstroms).

+* Need figure from Bahar paper

+* Gaussian -- there is a mean about which the fluctuations can be found

+* isotropic -- not variable based on measure of direction.
+In this case not biased in one direction or another -- all directions are treated equally.

+* Avoiding technical details -- link to https://www.csb.pitt.edu/Faculty/bahar/publications/b14.pdf for those interested.

+* GNM typically outperforms ANM but ANM has the benefit of being anisotropic, meaning that it takes the directions of protein dynamics into account.
+That is, it's not just interested in the magnitude of forces acting on molecules but their directions too.

 <!-- NMA of proteins is based on the theory that the lowest frequency vibrational normal modes are the most functionally relevant, describing the largest movement within the protein [^Skjaerven].-->

 One of the approaches for modeling a molecule is to represent atoms as nodes that are interconnected with springs, otherwise known as an **elastic network model (ENM)**.
 The motivation of using ENM is that bonds actually share many characteristics with springs.
 We stated that proteins are not static, but this is true because the bonds that everything together are not static either.
 Bonds are constantly vibrating, stretching and compressing much like that of a oscillating spring-mass system show below.